 - arts and crafts, and

-- field trips to local sites like the zoo and activities like bowling.
+- field trips to local sites, including the zoo and bowling alleys.

 Camp Joy Winter Program

-The Camp Joy Winter Program runs three Saturdays a month from 9 a.m. - 1 p.m. for 15 weeks from November to March.
+The Camp Joy Winter Program runs from October to March.
+The program takes place Saturdays, from 9 a.m. - 1 p.m., for 15 weeks.
 This program is available to residents with disabilities between the ages of 8 and 22.

 - swimming in BCYF’s indoor pools